forhadakhan/open-library/README.md

 ## Features

 ### Authentication and Authorization
+- System uses Django's built-in authentication system.
+- Permissions are set based on user type to restrict access to certain views and functionalities.
 - Anyone can register a new account.
-- Uses Django's built-in authentication system.
-- Permissions are set based on user type to restrict access to certain views and functionalities.
 - User can login using the username or email.
 - Reset password through email.